MicrosoftDocs/entra-docs/docs/global-secure-access/reference-points-of-presence.md

 - `150.171.18.0/24`
 - `151.206.0.0/16`

-### IP addresses from the Global Secure Access service
+### IP addresses the Global Secure Access services sends traffic from
-Network traffic egresses from the Global Secure Access service for Microsoft Entra Internet Access (including Microsoft 365) towards the internet and Software as a Service (SaaS) endpoints.
+Network traffic leaves the Global Secure Access service for Microsoft Entra Internet Access (including Microsoft 365) towards the internet and Software as a Service (SaaS) endpoints.
 The traffic carries a unique `Src IP` signature.
 Use the signature to set up location-based access controls for your applications and resources.

-The egress IP addresses are:
+The Global Secure Access service sends traffic on these IP addresses:
 - `128.94.0.0/19`
 - `151.206.0.0/16`